You don’t need a $300/month subscription to get solid SEO results. I’ve seen it firsthand.

 It analyzes what’s currently ranking for that keyword.
 Then it tells you exactly what it would take for your website to rank there, too.

-Pikera SEO tells things like: how many backlinks you need, estimated DA score required, how long it might take for your site to rank higher, technical issues to fix, and what content actually helps you rank higher.
+Pikera SEO tells you things like how many backlinks you need, the estimated DA score required, how long it might take for your site to rank higher, technical issues to fix, and what content actually helps you rank higher.

 ❓What makes it different: